karchern/screenshot_documenter/README.md

 # usage

 From a terminal, `cd` to the location of the git repo and run `python -m documenter`.
-Take screenshots by pressing `shift + cmd` to designate the first corner and by left clicking to designate the second corner of the screenshot rectangle.
+Take screenshots by pressing `shift + cmd` to designate the first corner and again by pressing `shift + cmd` to designate the second corner of the screenshot rectangle.
 This cycle can be repeated ad nauseam.
 Press `esc` to write the file to a `.pptx`.